immunIT/octowire-framework/README.md

 ## Usage

-This framework is pretty simple to use.
+This framework is designed to be simple to use.
 Just run `owfconsole`, list available modules using the `show modules` command and load the one you need with `use <module_categroy>/<module_name>`.
 Then, list available options for the current module: `show options`, setup the needed ones with `set <option_name> <value>` and finally run it with `run`!